CD player: History

 American inventor James T. Russell is known for inventing the first system to record digital video information on an optical transparent foil that is lit from behind by a high-power halogen lamp.
 Russell's patent application was first filed in 1966, and he was granted a patent in 1970.
 Following litigation, Sony and Philips licensed Russell's recording patents (then held by a Canadian company, Optical Recording Corp.) in the 1980s.

 The compact disc is not based on Russell's invention; it is an evolution of LaserDisc technology, where a focused laser beam is used that enables the high information density required for high-quality digital audio signals.
 Prototypes were developed by Philips and Sony independently in the late 1970s.
 In 1979, Sony and Philips set up a joint task force of engineers to design a new digital audio disc.
 After a year of experimentation and discussion, the Red Book CD-DA standard was published in 1980.
 After their commercial release in 1982, compact discs and their players were extremely popular.
 Despite costing up to $1,000, over 400,000 CD players were sold in the United States between 1983 and 1984.
 The success of the compact disc has been credited to the cooperation between Philips and Sony, who came together to agree upon and develop compatible hardware.
 The unified design of the compact disc allowed consumers to purchase any disc or player from any company and allowed the CD to dominate the at-home music market unchallenged.

 The Sony CDP-101, released in 1982, was the world's first commercially released compact disc player.
 It was originally sold only in Japan.

-Unlike early LaserDisc players, first CD players already used laser diodes instead of larger helium-neon lasers.
+Unlike early LaserDisc players, the first CD players already used laser diodes instead of larger helium-neon lasers.